 Their one downside probably is the fact that you have to submit a lot of personal information when creating an account, such as proof of address and ID.

 Poloniex is another exchange that provides a not-too-shabby collection of over 100 altcoins.
 What’s most impressive about the platform, though, is that it charges only 0.125% taker and maker trading fees, which is one of the lowest rates on the market.
-Furthermore, they also have decent margin trading options, which is a sure-fire plus for the more experienced traders among you.

 Up to 2019, Poloniex operated on a strict crypto-to-crypto basis, but they’ve since implemented fiat currencies as a payment method as well.
 Although, this is somewhat limited.
 Nevertheless, Poloniex was the first crypto exchange to hit $1 billion in trading volume and it remains a well-trusted exchange for many users.
 Poloniex also offers margin trading to their services as well.

 The one stain on its resume is an incident that occurred back in May 2019 when due to a flash crash, the CLAM/BTC margin had frozen, resulting in the loss of about 1800 BTC.
 However, Poloniex bounced back, reimbursing the affected traders, and they’ve since learned from their mistakes.
 All in all, the platform is a very decent option for altcoin pursuers, providing many options.